When Do Most Motorcycle Accidents Happen?October 25, 2022 | Category: Motorcycle Accidents, Personal Injury | Share

-- Motorcyclists over the age of 40 account for 54 percent of all motorcyclist’ fatalities.
+- Motorcyclists over the age of 40 account for 54 percent of all motorcyclists' fatalities.

 Who is typically at fault?

-A 2013 study by University of South Florida researchers found that 60 percent of the time motorists in other vehicles are at fault when they collide with motorcycles.
-Because of their smaller profiles, motorists need to be more vigilant.
+Motorists in other vehicles are often at fault when they collide with motorcycles.
+Because of motorcycles’ smaller profiles, motorists need to be more vigilant.

-Since motorcyclists do not have the luxury of seatbelts, crumple zone bumpers or lane assistance technology, they are exposed to many dangers which include being thrown off their bikes into other vehicles or objects.
+Since motorcyclists do not have the luxury of seatbelts, crumple zone bumpers or lane assistance technology, they are exposed to many dangers, which include being thrown off their bikes.

 What are the top 3 types of accidents between motorcycles and cars?